salesHunter.iopricingB2B data

 • Business: 10,000 recipients per campaign

 Like most B2B tools, Hunter's listed prices assume annual billing.
-Monthly billing is available but typically costs 20-30% more.
+Monthly billing is available but costs 20-30% more.
 The annual commitment means you are locked in for 12 months.
+If you realize in month 3 that you need phone data (and most teams do), you are still paying for Hunter through month 12 while also paying for a phone data provider.

 5. Limited enrichment depth

 Hunter finds email addresses.
-It does not enrich contacts with job titles, company firmographics, technographics, or other data points that modern enrichment platforms provide.
-You get an email address and a confidence score — nothing more.
+That is it.
+It does not enrich contacts with job titles, company firmographics, technographics, funding data, or any of the other data points that modern enrichment platforms provide.
+You get an email address and a confidence score—nothing more.
+If your lead scoring model needs employee count, industry, or tech stack data, Hunter cannot help.

-• You only need business email addresses (no phone numbers)
+• You only need business email addresses (genuinely no phone need)

-• Your prospecting is domain-based ("find emails at company X")
+• Your prospecting is domain-based ("find me everyone at company X")

-• You are a link builder, journalist, or PR professional finding editor contacts
+• You are a link builder, journalist, or PR professional finding editor/writer contacts

-• You want a simple, clean interface with zero learning curve
+• You want a clean, simple interface with zero learning curve

-• You need to enrich contacts beyond just email addresses
+• You need to enrich contacts beyond just an email address

-• You are prospecting contacts at small or newly founded companies
+• You are prospecting at small or newly founded companies with limited web presence

 • You need ICP scoring or data normalization

 For email-only use cases with built-in outreach, Hunter is well-priced and effective.
-For full-spectrum B2B prospecting, it covers only half the picture.
+Honestly, for PR professionals and link builders, it might be the single best tool on the market.
+But for full-spectrum B2B sales prospecting?
+It covers about half the picture.

 73%